Skip to main content

 11. In the Configuration block, in the Replace site's hostname with field, enter the CDN resource domain:

-You can find the default domain and personal domain in the control panel: on the top menu, click ProductsCDNCDN resources section → resource row.
+You can view the default domain and personal domain in the control panel: on the top menu, click ProductsCDNCDN resources section → the resource row.

 12. Click Save all settings.

-1. Wait until the CDN resource is active — it will change to the ACTIVE status.
+1. Wait for the CDN resource to become functional — it will switch to the ACTIVE status.

-2. Open the file that the CDN should serve via the link on your website.
-Example link: example.com/images/image.png.
-If the file does not open, check your website's performance.
+2. Open the file that the CDN should serve via a link on your website.
+Link example: example.com/images/image.png.
+If the file does not open, check your website's operation.

 3. Open the file via the default domain using the link.
-Example link: *.selcdn.net/images/image.png.
+Link example: *.selcdn.net/images/image.png.
 If the file does not open, check the CDN resource settings and the Host header.

-4. If you added a personal domain in step 2, open the file via the personal domain using the link.
-Example link: cdn.example.com/images/image.png.
+4. If you added a custom domain in step 2, open the file via the custom domain using the link.
+Link example: cdn.example.com/images/image.png.
 If the file does not open, check the correctness of the CNAME record you created in step 2.